Privacy Policy

 California residents have the following rights under the California Consumer Privacy Act (CCPA) and California Privacy Rights Act (CPRA):

-How to Exercise California Rights: You may submit a privacy request by visiting our Do Not Sell or Share My Personal Information page, emailing support@wiserworkplace.com, or writing to Wiser Workplace LLC, 100 Wilshire Blvd., Suite 700, Santa Monica, CA 90401.
+How to Exercise California Rights: You may submit a privacy request by visiting our Do Not Sell or Share My Personal Information page, emailing support@wiserworkplace.com, or writing to Wiser Workplace LLC, 1801 Century Park East, Suite 2400, Los Angeles, CA 90067.
 We will verify your identity and respond within 45 calendar days (which may be extended by an additional 45 days for complex requests, with notice).
 You may designate an authorized agent to submit requests on your behalf by providing written authorization.

-Right to Limit Use - How It Works: If you request that we limit the use of your sensitive personal information (which may include employment dispute details, health-related workplace claims, or other information you provide through our intake forms), we will restrict its use to what is strictly necessary to provide the mediation services you requested, to comply with legal obligations, and to maintain platform security.
-We will not use your sensitive personal information for profiling, marketing, or any purpose beyond providing the mediation services.
+Right to Limit Use, How It Works: If you request that we limit the use of your sensitive personal information (which may include employment-dispute details, health-related workplace claims, or other information you provide through our intake forms), we will restrict its use to what is strictly necessary to route the concern to the employer you identified, to operate the Services, to comply with legal obligations, and to maintain platform security.
+We will not use your sensitive personal information for profiling, marketing, or any purpose beyond operating the Services.
 To exercise this right, email support@wiserworkplace.com with the subject line "Limit Use of Sensitive Personal Information."

 Right to Opt Out of Automated Decision-Making Technology: Under CPRA, you have the right to opt out of the use of automated decision-making technology, including profiling.
-Our platform uses algorithmic features for administrative purposes only (mediator matching, case routing, timeline estimates, and brief generation).
+Our platform uses limited algorithmic features for administrative purposes only (administrative case routing and draft-message generation for human review).
 These features do not evaluate legal merit, determine fault, or produce legal effects.
-You may request that a human review any automated decision by emailing support@wiserworkplace.com with the subject line "Opt Out of Automated Decision-Making."
+You may request that a human review any automated output by emailing support@wiserworkplace.com with the subject line "Opt Out of Automated Decision-Making."
 We will respond within 15 business days.

 7.3 California "Shine the Light" Law